-We are so excited we were able to confirm a trip to Israel for May 25-June 4, 2019.
-Please join us as we see Old and New Testament sites and learn about and experience the Holy Land.
+Please join us as we travel to the Israel to see Old and New Testament sites and learn about and experience the Holy Land.
 Please for more information.

 This trip is an amazing opportunity to visit key biblical sites across Israel, learning about and experiencing the land where Jesus walked and lived.
 Anyone who has been to Israel can tell you that this can be a life changing trip.
 Your faith will be strengthened as you get closer to the history that can feel so distant.
 Brett Andrews and Pat Furgerson will be leading this trip with our instructor, Dr. Mark Ziese.
 They will all challenge you as they engage your heart and mind during this 10 day trip.

 We’ll see sites ranging from the Old City of Jerusalem to fresh digs like Magdala on the Sea of Galilee.
 We’ve chosen sites with clear Biblical meaning to bring life to your reading as you picture the places where Jesus met the disciples, where they came to understand who He was, and where He ultimately died for our sins and rose again, conquering death’s hold on both Him and all of us.
 We’ll hotel in Tiberias on the Sea of Galilee and inside the Old City of Jerusalem affording you the opportunity to experience Jerusalem in an up close and personal way.